Jetfire: Marvel Comics

 A story called The Gift in issue 93 of the Marvel UK comics explored Jetfire's problems fitting in with the other Autobots.
-Wheeljack informed Optimus Prime of a news cast where they learned the Decepticons had taken over a NASA space monitoring facility near the Ark.
+Wheeljack informed Optimus Prime of a newscast where they learned the Decepticons had taken over a NASA space monitoring facility near the Ark.
 Prowl and Trailbreaker, with Jetfire as backup engaged the Decepticons Soundwave, Kickback and Dirge as the Decepticons attempted to contact Cybertron with the facility's deep space radio equipment.
 Although Prowl ordered Jetfire to stop Soundwave from sending his message, Jetfire ignored the order to help save Prowl from Kickback's attack.
 With the transmission sent the Decepticons retreated victorious.
 Jetfire then accompanied Jazz to a Blackrock fuel plant to oversee the creation of more fuel for the Autobots.
 The plant was attacked by Decepticons Thrust and Bombshell.
 Although Jetfire was able to put out a fire at the plant before it exploded, he blamed himself for being slow to react.
-Jetfire then visited Buster Witwicky on Christmas Eve and tell him of his troubles of not fitting in with the Cybertronian-made Autobots.
+Jetfire then visited Buster Witwicky on Christmas Eve and told him of his troubles of not fitting in with the Cybertronian-made Autobots.
 Buster encouraged the young Autobot by telling him he's the first of a new generation of Earth-made Autobots and he should be proud of what he is.

 In issue #27 (US), "King of the Hill!", Perceptor summoned his fellow Autobots Blaster, Hot Spot, Jetfire, Omega Supreme, Ratchet and Silverbolt in order to decide who should take leadership of the Autobots.
-After an attack by the giant Decepticon Trypticon the leader was chosen - Grimlock.
+After an attack by the giant Decepticon Trypticon the leader was chosen—Grimlock.